Animal Lives at Bayer

 A white rat looking out of a glass window.

-Where do laboratory animals come from?
+Where do the laboratory animals come from?

 How do laboratory animals live?